bitlogik/uniblow/README.md

 ### Tokens / ERC20

-In ETH, BSC, MATIC, TRX, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can enable the Tokens option.
-Select a known preset token, or input an ERC20 custom token address.
+In ETH, BSC, MATIC, TRX, FTM, OP, BASE, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can enable the Tokens option.
+Select a known preset token, or input an ERC20 custom token contract address.
 It is TRC20 base58 address for Tron.

 ### NFT

 Uniblow can display the NFT or SBT from the collection contract address.
-NFT ERC721 and SBT BAB are compatible on the networks : ETH, BSC, MATIC, OP, AVAX and ARB.
-You can select a known preset token, or input an NFT custom address.
+NFT ERC721 and SBT BAB are compatible on the networks : ETH, BSC, MATIC, OP, BASE, AVAX and ARB.
+You can select a known preset token, or input an NFT custom contract address.

 ### WalletConnect

-In ETH, BSC, MATIC, FTM, OP, METIS, CELO, GLMR, MOVR, AVAX or ARB, Uniblow can connect to a Dapp using the WalletConnect system.
+In ETH, BSC, MATIC, FTM, OP, BASE, METIS, CELO, GLMR, MOVR, AVAX or ARB, Uniblow can connect to a Dapp using the WalletConnect system.
 Click on the WalletConnect option, input the wc URI and it will connect to the web3 app using WalletConnect.
 Note that in this mode, Uniblow disables sending any transaction from the GUI.